Spoilers For Friday’s ‘General Hospital’: Ryan’s Mysterious Whereabouts Generate Questions And Speculation

 Ryan’s whereabouts remain unknown and General Hospital spoilers tease that this will be a hot topic of conversation throughout Port Charles during Friday’s episode.
-Ava has made it clear that she doesn’t believe that Ryan is dead and Jordan suspects the same.
-Now it seems there will be multiple conversations about the missing madman during the April 12 show and everybody will be anxious for answers.
+Ava has made it clear that she doesn’t believe that Ryan is dead, and Jordan suspects the same.
+Now it seems there will be multiple conversations about the missing madman during the April 12 show, and everybody will be anxious for answers.

-Jordan has shared that Ryan was apparently still alive when he lost his right hand and this news has many people feeling suspicious.
-Given how crazy Ryan is, and his past history of reappearing after supposedly being dead, it’s not a stretch to think he cut off his own hand to try to throw everybody off-track.
+Jordan has shared that Ryan was apparently still alive when he lost his right hand, and this news has many people feeling suspicious.
+Given how crazy Ryan is, and his past history of reappearing after supposedly being dead, it’s not a stretch to think that he cut off his own hand to try to throw everybody off-track.

 The sneak peek for Friday’s show reveals that Ava will cross paths with Jordan and ask her outright if she thinks Ryan is still alive.
-Will Jordan admit she does or will she try to avoid saying much at this point?
+Will Jordan admit she does, or will she try to avoid saying much at this point?

 General Hospital spoilers detail that Laura will turn to Finn to get his insight from a doctor’s perspective.
 She will ask Finn his opinion about whether or not Ryan might have survived given what they know at this point.
 According to SheKnows Soaps, Finn will share his thoughts and lean on his expertise to give Laura his opinion.